Mikejo5000/vsts-docs-pr/release-notes/2017/oct-09-vsts.md

 See the [Azure Key Vault page](https://azure.microsoft.com/services/key-vault/) and [Link secrets from an Azure Key vault as variables documentation](/vsts/build-release/concepts/library/variable-groups) for more information.

-### New software on our hosted VS2017 agents
+### New software updates available on hosted VS2017 agents

-Software we’ve updated in the Hosted VS2017 pool includes: Visual Studio 2017 version 15.3.5, Azure Service Fabric SDK 2.7, and Docker version 17.10.0.
+Software updates added to the Hosted VS2017 pool includes: Visual Studio 2017 version 15.3.5, Azure Service Fabric SDK 2.7, and Docker version 17.10.0.
 See the [VSTS Hosted VS2017 image page](https://go.microsoft.com/fwlink/?linkid=859172) for more information.

 ## Release